19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (3) Subject to subsection (4) —

-(a) “input tax”, in relation to a taxable person, means the following tax:
+(a) “input tax”, in relation to a taxable person, means the following:

-(i) tax on the supply to him of any goods or services; and
+(i) tax on the supply to him of any goods or services;

+(ii) tax on the reverse charge supply treated as made by him (as a recipient) to himself under section 14(2);

-(ii) tax paid or payable by him on the importation of any goods,
+(iii) tax paid or payable by him on the importation of any goods,

-being (in either case) goods or services used or to be used for the purpose of any business carried on or to be carried on by him; and
+being (in any such case) goods or services used or to be used for the purpose of any business carried on or to be carried on by him; and

+[Act 52 of 2018 wef 01/01/2019]

 (b) “output tax” means tax on supplies which a taxable person makes.

-(3A) For the purpose of subsection (3)(a)(ii), tax payable by a taxable person on the importation of goods shall not include any tax that is accountable pursuant to regulations made under section 27A until such time as the tax has in fact been accounted for in accordance with those regulations.
+(3A) For the purpose of subsection (3)(a)(iii), tax payable by a taxable person on the importation of goods shall not include any tax that is accountable pursuant to regulations made under section 27A until such time as the tax has in fact been accounted for in accordance with those regulations.

 [20/2010 wef 01/10/2010]

+[Act 52 of 2018 wef 01/01/2019]

+(4) Where —

+(a) goods or services supplied to a taxable person;

+(b) services that are the subject of a reverse charge supply of a taxable person; or

-(4) Where goods or services supplied to a taxable person, or goods imported by him, are used or to be used partly for the purposes of a business carried on or to be carried on by him and partly for other purposes, tax on supplies and importations shall be apportioned so that only so much as is referable to his business purposes is counted as his input tax.
+(c) goods imported by a taxable person,

+are used or to be used partly for the purposes of a business carried on or to be carried on by him and partly for other purposes, tax on supplies and importations must be apportioned so that only so much as is referable to his business purposes is counted as his input tax.

+[Act 52 of 2018 wef 01/01/2019]

 (5) Subject to subsections (5A), (6) and (7), if either no output tax is due at the end of the period, or the amount of the credit exceeds that of the tax, then, the amount of the credit or, as the case may be, the amount of the excess shall be paid to the taxable person by the Comptroller.